 As the 1999 Walter B. Sanders Fellow at the University of Michigan, Martha developed Notation A/V, a seminar about the merging of drawing and moving image, a methodology she exploits in her work to filter, transmit, capture, and celebrate the intangible qualities of the passing of time with solutions that address the relationships between humans and the ecologies in which they are situated.
 As a professor at Clemson University (2001-2014) and as founding partner at field office (1997-2010) she furthered that research.
 In 2011 she launched 10^10, The Exponential Power of Design and has recently given a TEDx talk on that idea: our capacity to work together on a huge collaboration for the well being of our environment and in turn the well being of each of ourselves individually.

 Martha’s work has been exhibited internationally.
 Honors for Martha’s work include exhibition of her work in the 10th Venice Biennale and at the 4th International Architecture Biennale Rotterdam, five awards from I.D.
 Magazine, a Next Generation Award from Metropolis Magazine, and receipt of a People, Prosperity and the Planet Award from the U.S. Environmental Protection Agency.
 Her work has been recognized in publications such as Discover Magazine, ID Magazine, Metropolis Magazine, Fast Company, Business Week, Architectural Record, Transmaterial, and WordChanging.

-Martha was born in Colombia and lives in the United States.
+Martha is a U.S. Citizen, born in Colombia.
 She has lived in France, Italy, The Czech Republic, and Spain.